-This analysis is a paraphrased excerpt from my article Deconstructing Environmental Deregulation under the Trump Administration, forthcoming from the Vermont Law Review.
+This analysis is a paraphrased excerpt from my article Deconstructing Environmental Deregulation under the Trump Administration, published in the Spring 2021 Vermont Law Review.

 A crucial tool in the Trump administration’s deregulatory toolbox has been to diminish or ignore the value of co-benefits of environmental regulation.
 Just two days before Christmas, EPA finalized a rule that injects this philosophy into EPA’s rulemaking under the Clean Air Act (CAA).
 The rule—Increasing Consistency and Transparency in Considering Benefits and Costs in the Clean Air Act Rulemaking Process— complicates EPA’s task in issuing protective air pollution regulations by adding several extra-legal requirements at odds with the primacy of EPA’s CAA obligations.